 When you’re considering selling your property, a logical first step is to figure out what it’s worth.
 Now, this doesn’t mean the price you want (although can be an important consideration).
 Rather, what it means is the fair market value – what other comparable properties in the immediate area have sold for in the recent past.
-There are, then, definite benefits of a CMA for determining your property value in Los Angeles.
+There are, then, definite benefits of a CMA for determining your property value in Riverside.

 What a CMA Is and What It Does

-A comparative market analysis (CMA) is an absolutely essential tool for determining your property value in Los Angeles.
+A comparative market analysis (CMA) is an absolutely essential tool for determining your property value in Riverside.
 A CMA is the determination of a property’s value that is made by comparing that property with very similar recently sold properties in the area.
 It can also include, in addition to recently sold properties, those that are currently just listed.

 The real estate market can be pretty volatile, so an owner’s estimation of her property’s worth may not be very accurate (although it may have been a few months ago).
 Further, the huge range of factors that go into the mix makes it difficult to predict a home’s worth.
 And that’s why a CMA is so critical – because it relies on the only reliable value predictor: comparisons with similar properties.